 The Summer Institute offers courses that respond to the material, social and spiritual dimensions of poverty providing both the knowledge and skill base to work effectively in the practice of poverty reduction.
 The program will consist of 3 one-week intensive courses which may be eligible for credit for Ambrose University degree programs.

-Community Organizing for Social Change
+Collaborative Leadership for Social Change

 Co-op Development for Poverty Reduction